 What can students gain from MOCHA?

 Beyond skill development, students will gain a cohort of peers and receive mentorship from various community leaders.
-MOCHA members who complete the program and meet the programmatic goals will receive a personally tailored suit and shirt at the end of the program to observe their achievement.
+MOCHA members who complete the program and meet the programmatic goals will receive a tailored suit at the end of the program.

 Is there anything needed beyond the eligibility requirements listed above and on the application?